inspiredlabs/cwb/src/routes/about/halima.md

 <!--Not sure this is the same Producer: https://www.calvertjournal.com/articles/show/6024/nu-martisor-contemporary-romanian-design-in-london
 -->

 Halima is a Romanian-Israeli-Moroccan Producer and Facilitator <!-- and clown -->.
 She developed theatre projects for social change in the UK, France, Morocco and Romania.

-Halima is a broadly experienced creative with leadership qualities.
+Halima is a broadly experienced creative, with leadership qualities.

 <!--She is also a co-founder of the organisation [In-Play](#), which uses play to string-figure connections between people.
 -->